-18.6.
+19.6.
 RE-ADDING SERVICES, RE-GENERATING CERTIFICATES, AND RE-ADDING HOST GROUPS

-1. On the Identity Management (IdM) server, add a new keytab for every service identified in the Preparing an IdM client for its renaming .

-[root@server ~]# ipa service-add service_name/new-client-name

-- 2. Generate certificates for services that had a certificate assigned in the Preparing an IdM client for its renaming.
+- 1. On the Identity Management (IdM) server, add a new keytab for every service identified in the Preparing an IdM client for its renaming . - [root@server ~]# ipa service-add service_name/new-client-name - 2.
+Generate certificates for services that had a certificate assigned in the Preparing an IdM client for its renaming.
 You can do this: - Using the IdM administration tools - Using the certmonger utility - 3.
 Re-add the client to the host groups identified in the Preparing an IdM client for its renaming .

-CHAPTER 19.
-PREPARING THE SYSTEM FOR AN IDM REPLICA INSTALLATION
+CHAPTER 20.
+PREPARING THE SYSTEM FOR IDM REPLICA INSTALLATION

 The following links list the requirements to install an Identity Management (IdM) replica.
-Before the installation, make sure your system meets these requirements.
+Before the installation, verify your system meets these requirements.

-- 1. Ensure the target system meets the general requirements for IdM server installation . - 2.
+- 1. Ensure the target system meets the general requirements for IdM server installation. - 2.
 Ensure the target system meets the additional, version requirements for IdM replica installation . - 3.
-[Optional] If you are adding a RHEL 9 Identity Management (IdM) replica on which FIPS mode is enabled to a RHEL 8 IdM deployment in FIPS mode, ensure that the replica has the correct encryption types enabled. - 4.
 Authorize the target system for enrollment into the IdM domain.
 For more information, see one of the following sections that best fits your needs: - Authorizing the installation of a replica on an IdM client - Authorizing the installation of a replica on a system that is not enrolled into IdM

-• Planning the replica topology
+Planning the replica topology

-19.1.
+20.1.
 REPLICA VERSION REQUIREMENTS